 So what of the long-held test from Bolam v Friern Hospital Management Committee (1957) of judging a doctor’s actions by what a responsible body of medical opinion accepts?
 Arguably, the case law had already moved a long way beyond this and towards patient involvement and autonomy – the legal annex to our consent guidance gives a summary of significant case law and legislation.
 This judgment is clear that Bolam should not be applied to discussing risks with patients.
 It confirms beyond doubt that – in law as well as in good practice – patient views and shared decision making are of critical importance.

 The judgment is explicit that consent is about so much more than asking for a signature on a form and accepts that it takes time and skill to do properly.
 But this is time well worth investing, for improving the quality of patient experience, the outcome of treatment and decreasing the likelihood of resulting unhappiness, complaints and litigation.

 We are all patients, and the friends and families of patients.
 We all know healthcare is risky.
 To quote from the judgment: ‘It would … be a mistake to view patients as uninformed, incapable of understanding medical matters, or wholly dependent upon a flow of information from doctors.
 The idea… was always a questionable generalisation… To make it the default assumption on which the law is to be based is now manifestly untenable.’
 No one is suggesting that risks are easy to explore, understand or evaluate – for any of us – but what this case does put beyond doubt is that this must be a partnership approach, not a paternalistic one.

 Our guidance and learning resources are here to help.
-Our regional liaison service and devolved offices also work with medical students, doctors, employers and the public to bring the guidance to life through case studies, exercises and scenarios.
+Our Outreach team and devolved offices also work with medical students, doctors, employers and the public to bring the guidance to life through case studies, exercises and scenarios.